 BDO undertook an Annual Fraud Report for the Council in June 2022 which identified no allegations or instances of fraud, although it was noted that there could be better promotion to staff of the whistleblowing hotline

-We follow up on all recommendations bi-annually from prior audit reports as they fall due.
+We follow up on all High and Medium recommendations bi-annually from prior audit reports as they fall due.
 During 2022/23, the Council have implemented the majority of audit recommendations that have been raised in the year.
-At the time of writing, of the 10 Medium recommendations that have been raised in the year, X have been fully implemented.
+At the time of writing, of the nine Medium recommendations raised in the year that have fallen due by June 2023, five have been fully implemented.
+There has also been significant progress towards implementing the recommendations that are ‘in progress’.
 This demonstrates good progress around implementing recommendations and improving controls